Back to blog

 Best for: Teams that need to send high volumes of cold email with strong deliverability.

 Verdict: Best pure cold email tool on the market.
-But if you need LinkedIn or want prospecting data included, you will need to stack additional tools on top.
+If you need LinkedIn or want prospecting data included, you will stack additional tools on top.

 3. Smartlead: Budget-friendly cold email